 Project duration: 01.01.2022 - 30.06.2024

-The project is funded by the Federal State NRW by the Ministry for Economic Affairs, Innovation, Digitalization and Energy (MWIDE) under the Funding ID 005-2108-0073.
+The project is funded by the Federal State NRW by the Ministry for Economic Affairs, Industry, Climate Action and Energy (MWIKE) under the Funding ID 005-2108-0073.

 From LENA to LENA-NB: Implementation and Performance Evaluation of NB-IoT and Early Data Transmission in ns-3